-An important goal of corporate law is to protect minority investors in controlled companies from opportunistic self-dealing by a controlling shareholder.58 While an entrepreneur-controller may use their control in order to pursue their idiosyncratic vision, they might also engage in self-dealing, extracting private benefits at the expense of the minority shareholders.59 In this Part, we review the existing legal regime governing controller transactions in Delaware.
-Specifically, Delaware relies on its expert courts to police self-dealing, and these courts have developed a sophisticated doctrinal framework for that purpose.60 The Sections that follow describe this framework and preview some of its limitations.
+An important goal of corporate law is to protect minority investors in controlled companies from opportunistic self-dealing by a controlling shareholder.65 While an entrepreneur-controller may use their control in order to pursue their idiosyncratic vision, they might also engage in self-dealing, extracting private benefits at the expense of the minority shareholders.66 In this Part, we review the existing legal regime governing controller transactions in Delaware.
+Specifically, Delaware relies on its expert courts to police self-dealing, and these courts have developed a sophisticated doctrinal framework for that purpose.67 In 2025, this framework underwent a major legislative transformation.
+The Sections that follow describe the doctrinal and legislative framework and preview some of its limitations.